The Zariski-Lipman conjecture for complete intersections: Differential criterion of smoothness

 \section{Differential criterion of smoothness}

-The relation between the branch locus and the locus of non-smooth points of a morphism is of course much discussed in the literature, but there still seems to remain room for clarification.
+The relation between the ramification locus and the locus of non-smooth points of a morphism is of course much discussed in the literature, but there still seems to remain room for clarification.
 In \cite[\S 2]{spivakovsky:popescu} one can find a nice summary of characterisations of smoothness in terms of the vanishing of Andr{\'e}-Quillen homology and the Jacobian condition $B_\pi= \emptyset$.
 We are however more interested in the ``Jacobian characterisation'' \cite[Proposition 17.15.15]{EGA4:4}.
-A proof is included since I find the argument in EGA difficult to disentangle and I could not find any other satisfactory treatment of this important result in the literature.
-The proof relies on the fundamental theorem that smoothness implies flatness, and conversely, if a morphism is flat at a point and smooth along the fibre at the point, then the morphism is smooth at that point \cite[Théorème 19.7.1]{EGA4:1}.
+A proof of the relevant statement (\Theorem{\ref{smooth-flat}}) is included since I find the argument in EGA difficult to disentangle and was unable to find any other satisfactory treatment of this important result.
+The proof below relies on the assertions that smoothness implies flatness, and conversely, if a morphism is flat at a point and smooth along the fibre at the point, then the morphism is smooth at that point \cite[Théorème 19.7.1]{EGA4:1}.